24 Ways to Make Money From Fishing (August 2026)

 Bounty Programs:

-- Northern pikeminnow in Columbia River
+- Northern Pikeminnow in Columbia and Snake Rivers (Oregon/Washington/Idaho)

-- Asian carp in Mississippi River system
+- Asian Carp in Mississippi River system (various states)

-- Lionfish in Florida waters
+- Lionfish in Florida waters (specific locations and seasons)

-Income Potential: $50-$500+ per day
+Income Potential: $50-$500+ per day for dedicated bounty anglers

 19. Fish Breeding Business